Minimum stationary values of sparse random directed graphs: Stationary distributions

-and note that $\cY\supseteq \cA_1\cap \cA_2$.
+and note that $\cX\supseteq \cX_1\cap \cX_2$.

-The vertex analogue of the event $\cA_1$ was studied in~\cite[Lemma 3.7]{caputo2020a}.
-Note that its proof does not use any assumption on $\delta^-$, is valid for tail-trees instead of vertex-trees and accommodates the $\kappa^{-}= O(n^{\alpha})$ half-edges revealed during the in-phase.
-Thus the conclusion $\p{\cA_1}=1-o(1)$ still holds in our setting.
+The vertex analogue of the event $\cX_1$ was shown to hold whp in~\cite[Lemma 3.7]{caputo2020a}.
+Its proof does not use any assumption on $\delta^-$ and is valid for tail-trees instead of vertex-trees.
+Thus the conclusion $\p{\cX_1}=1-o(1)$ still holds in our setting.

-We are left with showing the following lemma: \begin{lemma} We have $\p{\cA_2}=1-o(1)$. \end{lemma} \begin{proof} In order to analyse the probability of \(\cA_{2}\), it will be convenient to swap the order of the phases: we first run the in-phase unconditionally, and then the out-phase.
-Write $h=h(f)+h^-$.
-We will first prove that
+To prove~\autoref{lem:whp}, we are left with showing the following lemma, for which we apply some of the results derived in~\autoref{sec:branching}. \begin{lemma} We have $\p{\cX_2}=1-o(1)$. \end{lemma} \begin{proof} In order to compute the probability of \(\cX_{2}\), it will be convenient to swap the order of the phases: we first run the in-phase unconditionally, and then the out-phase.
+Write $h\coloneqq h(f)+h^-$.
+Define